 Reading logs in the console

-To view logs written by apps running in the flexible environment, use the Logs Viewer.
+To view logs written by apps running in the standard environment, use the Logs Viewer.

 To filter log entries by label or text search in Logs Viewer, see Basic Logs Filters.
 To write advanced logs filters using expressions specifying a set of log entries from any number of logs, see Advanced Logs Filters.